hfattor/python-weather-api/README.md

 # python-weather-api

-Python script to create visualizions of the weather of over 500 cities of varying distances from the equator in Jupyter Notebook using Geoapify API and the geoViews Python library.
+Python script to create visualizations of the weather of over 500 cities of varying distances from the equator in Jupyter Notebook using Geoapify API and the geoViews Python library.

 ## Weather-Py